 Welcome to the Department of Social and Religious Studies (SRS).
 The department is one of the four Departments in the Faculty of Arts and Social Sciences at Divine Word University (DWU).
-We are in the process of finalizing two new programs which we intend to offer for the coming year, 2019:
+We offer two new programs:

 - Bachelor of Arts (Social Work)